Lost Wax TechniqueTradition, technique, and dedication in every step of the process.

 The lost-wax technique forms the technical backbone of our work.
 However, each project requires its own unique interpretation.
 Therefore, we always combine this craft with consultation, experience, and an approach tailored to both the artwork and the artist.
 Discover more about our specific approach here.

-"For the creation of a bronze sculpture, it is crucial that every step in the process is expertly executed.
-Each of these steps requires craftsmanship and the pursuit of the best possible result."
+"For creating a bronze sculpture, it is crucial that every step in the process is expertly executed.
+Each of these steps requires craftsmanship and the pursuit of the best result."

 — Jo Van Geert, master bronze caster and founder of Van Geert Art Foundry